tyomart/calc_a/README.md

     Calculator - calculator
     Markdown edtior - MD like editor, produces html using .md standard marks

 Not super styled by Material UI or even Bootstrap, focused on algorithmes

+Apps have known bugs to fix